Aiden-Peace300/KeyWord-Relief-AJAX/README.md

 A dynamic HTML, CSS, and JavaScript solo project.

+This project is designed to show my competency of DOM manipulation

 DEMOGRAPHIC:
 A web application for writers who want to expand their vocabulary.